XxCotHGxX/Dodgeball/README.md

-# CompSci 351 / CompSt 751 Homework Assignment 3
+# Dodgeball Game

-This is a homework assignment at University of Wisconsin-Milwaukee.
+This is a simple game to test out tools and DSA concepts learned in school

-## Comments (optional)
+## Comments